SQL statements produce diagnostic information that populates the

 Execution of a stored program

-Any warning or error conditions occurring during stored program execution then are added to the current diagnostics area, except that, for triggers, only errors are added.
+Any warning or error conditions in the popped diagnostics areas then are added to the current diagnostics area, except that, for triggers, only errors are added.
 When the stored program ends, the caller sees these conditions in its current diagonstics area.

 Execution of a condition handler within a stored program